A Space-Time Transformer for Precipitation Nowcasting: Experiments

 \subsection{Dataset}

-We train our model using 7, region-specific datasets provided by the W4CC organizers containing pairs of HRIT satellite radiances and OPERA precipitation fields.
-At each step in our training process, we select a random region \(r\) from our dataset.
-Within this region, we randomly sample a 32\(\times\)32 pixel (512\(\times\)512 km) spatial crop HRIT sample for a random, four-consecutive frame (1 hour) temporal window.
-This subsample comprises our model input tensor \(\mathbf{x}_{\text{raw}}\).
-We then select a 32\(\times\)32 pixel (64\(\times\)64 km) OPERA sample centered at the geographic point as \(\mathbf{x}_{\text{raw}}\) and spanning the 16 frames (4 hours) proceeding the model input data.
-As previously denoted, we refer to this subsample as \(\mathbf{r}\).
-We can then derive model targets \(y_{\text{reg}}\) using the formulation in equation \eqref{fig:target-derive}.
+We train our model using 7 region-specific datasets provided by the W4CC organizers containing pairs of HRIT satellite radiances and OPERA precipitation fields.
+At each step in our training process, we select a random region from our dataset.
+Within this region, we randomly sample a 32\(\times\)32 pixel (512\(\times\)512 km) spatial crop of HRIT data for a random, four-consecutive frame (1 hour) temporal window.
+This subsample comprises our model input.
+We then select a 32\(\times\)32 pixel (64\(\times\)64 km) OPERA sample centered at the same geographic point and spanning the 16 frames (4 hours) following the model input data.
+From this radar field we derive categorical target labels.
 Next, we normalize all input features roughly between \([0, 1]\) using statistics calculated over our training set.